lukasjenks/simplemacs/README.md

 `git clone https://github.com/lukasjenks/emacsconfig.git .emacs.d`

+#### First Run
+When running the distro for the first time, you may receive certain prompts, such as whether to load and mark the lisp code providing the configured theme as safe.
+Simply enter "y" when these prompts appear.
+Then execute the following for the best experience:

+`M-x all-the-icons-install`

+`M-x auto-package-update-now`

 ## Fonts
 In this specific configuration, I use the font SourceCodePro-Regular, which is included in this repository.
 To install the font, execute